fogstream/django-fs-email-helper/README.txt

 fogstream-email-helper is the Django-related reusable app provides the ability to send multipart emails and store them in a database.

+The distinctive feature of this app is storing sent emails in database.
+It means that you have ability to check each sent email from admin interface.

 Installation
 ============